Modern Twists on the Wedding Boutonniere for the Stylish Groom!

 Some grooms and groomsmen are not in the mood for the floral boutonniere.
 No worries!
 There are many options for a floral alternative – think succulents, pins, berries, vintage keys, watches, feathers, etc. Anything that might be personally meaningful or original.

 A trendy look these days is the floral lapel or floral pocket.
 These are truly unique and perfect for the super stylish groom.
 The sky is the limit, and Pinterest is your best friend.
-So don’t forget to have modern twists on the groom’s wedding boutonniere!
+Just be sure that your guy is comfortable with a more splashy look.

 Logistics